What Is Social Security Disability Insurance?

 Work Credits

-You have likely spent a great deal of time working over the years, which bodes well for fulfilling the first requirement.
-You need to have worked a specific number of years in a job where you paid taxes towards social security (FICA taxes).
-More specifically, you need to earn a certain amount of work credits to be eligible for SSDI.
+First, you must have worked a specific number of years in a job where you paid taxes toward Social Security (FICA taxes).
+More specifically, you need to earn work credits to be eligible.
 You can receive up to four work credits per year, and the number of work credits you need for eligibility depends on the age you were when you became disabled.

 Qualifying Medical Condition